questions

-Questions of Love: 36 Prompts to Reconnect and Build Intimacy
+Questions of Love: 36 Questions to Reconnect and Build Intimacy

-Guide a 60-minute storytelling session that turns Arthur Aron’s research-backed prompts into a ritual for couples at any stage.
+Guide a 60-minute storytelling session that turns Arthur Aron’s research-backed questions into a ritual for couples at any stage.

 Quick starters

-Use these prompts to spark an easy conversation.
+Use these questions to spark an easy conversation.

 • What shared ritual makes us feel close?